yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ya.dbg({ foo = "bar", baz = 123, qux = true })  -- Any type of data is supported
 ```

-Note that if you use a release build of Yazi, the log level is "error" instead of "debug", so you'll need to use [`ya.err`](#ya.err).

 ### `err(msg, ...)` {#ya.err}

 Append messages to [the log file](/docs/plugins/overview#logging) at the error level: